ccbogel/QualCoder/README.md

 Install  [VLC](https://www.videolan.org/vlc/download-windows.html) or from the Windows Store.

 Newer releases contain an exe file (created on Windows 10, 64 bit).Double-click to run.
 I have had feedback of one instance on Windows where an anti-virus affected the importing and moving of files by QualCoder (AVG).
-An online virus testing site www.virustotal.com indicated 2 vendors out of many detected a potential problem due to their detection methods (5 March 2022).
+An online virus testing site www.virustotal.com indicated 2 vendors out of many detected a potential problem due to their detection methods (false positives), 5 March 2022.
 Always check the MD5 checksum on downloading the exe.
 I have not got the exe Microsoft certified (I am not sure of the processes or cost involved).
 If you are uncomfortable with these warnings install from source as detailed next.

 **Alternatively install from source:**